HyperHacker23/Rock-Paper-Scissors/README.md

 Certainly!
-Here's a simple README for your Rock, Paper, Scissors game:
+Here's the updated README with the requirement for Python 3.12:

 ```markdown
 # Rock, Paper, Scissors Game